ibm-cloud-docs/Registry/registry_images_.md

    ```
    {: pre}

-   Where `IMAGE` is the name of the image that you want to remove, in the format `repository:tag`.
+   Where `IMAGE` is the name of the image that you want to remove, in the format `repository@digest` or `repository:tag`.
 If a tag is not specified in the image name, the image tagged `latest` is deleted by default.
 You can delete multiple images by listing each private {{site.data.keyword.cloud_notm}} registry path in the command with a space between each path.

    To find the names of your images, run `ibmcloud cr image-list`.
 Combine the content of the **Repository** and **Tag** columns to create the image name in the format `repository:tag`.
+To identify your image by digest, run the `ibmcloud cr image-digests` command.
+Combine the content of the **Repository** column and the **Digest** column, for example, `repository@digest`.
    {:tip}

 3. Verify that the image was deleted by running the following command, and check that the image does not show in the list.